docker-hosting/install/README.md

 To restore a backup, edit the file `backup/backup.env` and insert your AWS credentials.
 Afterwards run `./backup/restore.sh` and all files will be restored from your AWS S3 Bucket.

 ### Creating backups
 To create backups, you can edit the file `backup/backup.env` and change the `CRON_SCHEDULE` variable.
-Then run `./backup/backup.sh` and a docker container is started that will sync your `/var/www` with the declared AWS S3 Bucket.
+Then run `./backup/start_sync.sh` and a docker container is started that will sync your `/var/www` with the declared AWS S3 Bucket.

+### Host your sites from scratch
+To start with a new server, you need two elementary docker-compose 'projects'.
+The first is [docker-hosting/nginx-proxy-template](https://github.com/docker-hosting/nginx-proxy-template), the second one is [docker-hosting/mail-forwarder-template](https://github.com/docker-hosting/mail-forwarder-template).